From My Home To Yours

 Please consider crediting “From My Home to Yours” when presenting an “Unmade Works” project as a piece of art.

 All “From My Home to Yours” participants will receive a yearly gift.
-The gift for 2012 is a custom-made sewing kit, perfect for the artist on-the-go.
+The first gift was a custom-made sewing kit, perfect for the artist on-the-go.